 This might cross a line.

 You do the pat down—phone, keys, wallet.
 OK, time for lunch.
-After an underwhelming Caprese sandwich from the cafeteria (who puts iceberg in a Caprese?), you try to return to your desk, but come to realize that you never checked for your ID card before taking your break (by the way, here are 20 healthy things you can do during your lunch break, that don’t involve food).
+After an underwhelming Caprese sandwich from the cafeteria (who puts iceberg in a Caprese?), you try to return to your desk, but come to realize that you never checked for your ID card before taking your break.
 It sits on the other side of the glass, laughing at you through the pane.

 A company in Wisconsin wants its employees to never have this problem again.
 That same company in Wisconsin wants to accomplish this goal by installing a microchip in all of its employees.